oscar-stack/vagrant-bolt/README.md

 The configuration above would result in the `facts` task being run on the VM with `run_as = root`, `host_key_check = false`, and `verbose = false`.
 The `verbose` defined in the method will override the root level `verbose` option.

 #### Trigger Methods
-The methods for a bolt command in a trigger allow for a task and a plan.
-Both methods take the same arguments.
+The methods for a bolt command in a trigger allow for a task, plan, or command.
+All methods take the same arguments.

 * **VagrantBolt.task**
   * Description: Run a bolt task based on the config and arguments